L13/vscode-diff/README.md

 * Use predefined variables for dynamic pathnames.
 * Provides logging and stats for the current diff.
 * Get a quick overview with the navigator of the current diff.
+* Delete files and folders in the list view.

 ### Basics